exquisitehabibi/zkSNARK-Circuit/README.md

 5. **Deploy Verifier Contract**:
    - Write a Solidity verifier contract (it will be generated automatically after compiling circom file) and deploy it to the Amoy or Mumbai Testnet using Hardhat.
+   - Note: Remember to create the .env file containing all the required URLs, Addresses and Private Keys.

 6. **Verify Proofs On-chain**:
    - Interact with the deployed verifier contract by using polygonscan (https://polygonscan.com/).